kenyipp/discuz/README.md

  - Start the api server by `cargo run --bin discuz-server`

 ## How it works
-This [Rust](https://www.rust-lang.org) application utilizes Actix to develop the backend web service.
+The backend web service for this application is developed using [Rust](https://www.rust-lang.org) and the Actix framework.

-You can view a full list of crates being used in Cargo.toml, but here are some of the main ones of note:
+A comprehensive list of crates utilized in this project can be found in Cargo.toml, however, the following are some of the key ones to note:

  - [Cargo Make](https://github.com/sagiegurari/cargo-make) - the task runner.
 A set of tasks, including unit tests, linting, and formatting, need to be done for each commit.
 The [Makefile.toml](./Makefile.toml) includes configuration and code snippets to run those tasks.
  - [Nextest](https://nexte.st/) - rust next generation test framework.It provides a clean interface for the test results for rust.
 It is faster than using the `cargo test`.
 Users can choose the test cases to run with by using this framework.
 It is 100% compatible with `cargo test` so you can use `cargo test` to perform unit testing instead of this framework.

 ## Program Design & Features
-This project includes the basic functionalities of the forum.
-Both users and admins can create a post and comment on it under the pre-defined category.
-In addition, we apply a list of restrictions to improve the performance of this application and create a fair environment of discussion.
+This project encompasses the fundamental functionality of a forum, where both users and admins can create posts and comment within pre-defined categories.
+Moreover, a set of restrictions has been implemented to enhance the performance of the application and foster a fair environment for discussion.

- - [x] There is a hard [limit](./libs/core/src/constants.rs) on the number of comments on each post.
+ - [ ] Limit post and comment management to only administrators, with the option for users to request deletion of their own content
+ - [ ] Automatically archive posts that have not received new comments in a certain period of time using a cron job.
+ - [ ] Improve error handling on the server API for more efficient and effective troubleshooting.
- - [ ] After the post reaches the maximum limit of comments, the program will archive the post.
-Users can't leave any comments after the post is archived.
+ - [ ] Once the maximum limit is reached, automatically archive the post and prevent further commenting
- - [ ] We will cache archived posts so the traffic of archived posts will not go to the database.
+ - [ ] Implement caching for archived posts to reduce database traffic
+ - [x] Implement the [maximum number](./libs/core/src/constants.rs) of comments per post
- - [x] Admins can increase the limit of the number of comments for specific topics manually.
+ - [x] Allow administrators to manually increase the comment limit for specific posts
- - [ ] Only the admin can update or delete the post and comment.
-If the user wishes to delete the content they created, they can create the request for admins.
- - [x] Deleting the comment of the post will not decrease the comment count.
+ - [x] Ensure that deleting a comment does not decrease the overall comment count
- - [ ] Users can't comment on posts if they have been banned.
- - [ ] A cron job will archive the post if there are no more new comments.
+ - [x] Implement a ban system to prevent banned users from commenting

 ## Database Design

 ### Types of the table
-This repository has three types of tables: Entity Tables, Definition Tables, and Relation Tables.
+This repository contains three types of tables: Entity Tables, Definition Tables, and Relation Tables.

 - **Entity Table**
-It is the basic unit of the program.
-It includes the basic information of different domains, including the post, user, and post comment table.
+The basic unit of the program, containing essential information for various domains such as post, user, and post comment tables
 - **Definition Table**
-The definition tables include information on system configs.
-In most cases, only the admin can modify the content in definition tables.
-Most of the content in this type of table will be loaded into the application when it starts.
-All the definition tables start with the `def_` prefix.
+Contains information on system configurations, typically only accessible for modification by the admin.
+The contents of these tables are typically loaded into the application at startup and are identified by the "def_" prefix
 - **Relation Table**
-The relation tables build the connection between entity table to entity table and the definition table.
-For example, the `post_tag` table describes the relationship between the post table and the def_post_tag table.
+Establishes connections between entity tables and definition tables, such as the post_tag table linking the post and def_post_tag tables

 ### Naming convention